GPT-5.2 ProBatch 2

 • The cell is the interpreter.

-• Development is compilation: DNA → construction principles → anatomy → behavior.
+• Development is compilation: → construction principles → anatomy → behavior.

 • Explanation is a program in the system’s own language.

-• The goal is eventually to “compute animals from DNA sequences plus initial conditions.”
+• The goal is eventually to “compute animals from sequences plus .”

 And he’s constantly searching for the right intermediate representation: